-House Bill No. 796, introduced by Representative Wilford Carter, seeks to amend existing laws regarding the presumption of paternity, specifically addressing same-sex relationships.
+House Bill No. by Representative Wilford Carter seeks to amend existing laws regarding the presumption of paternity, specifically addressing same-sex relationships.
 The bill modifies R.S.
-40:34.2(2)(c) and R.S.
-40:34.5(F) to clarify that the provisions concerning the surname of a child born to a married mother do not apply to same-sex relationships.
-Additionally, it amends Civil Code Articles 185 and 186 to state that the presumption of paternity for a husband does not extend to same-sex couples.
+40:34.2(2)(c) to state that the provisions concerning the surname of a child born to a married mother will not apply to same-sex relationships.
+Additionally, it introduces R.S.
+40:34.5(F), which similarly exempts same-sex relationships from the requirements related to the recording of the father's name on the birth certificate.
+The bill also amends Civil Code Articles 185 and 186 to clarify that the presumptions of paternity for husbands do not apply to same-sex relationships.

 Statutes affected: